How to Clean White Gold Over Silver – Cleaning Tips & More

 Preparation

-• Soft, lint-free cloth.
+• Soft lint-free cloth

-• Mild dish soap (preferably unscented and without harsh chemicals).
+• Mild dish soap (preferably unscented and without harsh chemicals)

-• Jewelry polishing cloth designed for white gold.
+• Jewelry polishing cloth (preferrably)

 Cleaning Process